 Central to our work is addressing the complex range of problems commonly experienced by survivors of torture: fear and chronic anxiety, isolation, an inability to connect with others, feelings of worthlessness and a sense of dislocation from the world.

 These problems are further compounded by the fact that the majority of our members have fallen outside, or been excluded from, the established system of medical, legal and social welfare support.
-Those with irregular immigration status, for example, may be too frightened to engage with mainstream service providers for fear of being reported to authorities and deported.
-Others are too traumatised by their experiences, having lost all ability to trust or relate to other people, to approach another person for help for fear of being tortured, persecuted or abused again.
+They may be too traumatised by their experiences, having lost all ability to trust or relate to other people, to approach another person for help for fear of being tortured, persecuted or abused again.

 The enduring legacy of extreme violence, coupled with a life in exile outside of any familial, social, cultural or institutional system of support is often too much for one person to bear.